Burke-Lauenroth-Lab/workflow_guidelines/README.md

 ### C Documentation Checklist <a name="cdoccheck"/>

-* Are the arguments / @params in order (As they are called in the function)?
+* Are the arguments / @params in order (as they are called in the function)?
 * Is there one @param for each argument call in the function?
-* Do they all have units ?
+* Does each @param/return/sideeffect have units ?
 * Are @return and @sideeffects called correctly?
-    * A variable should be both input (@param) and a sideeffect (@sideeffect) if it is in the function arguments and then updated within the function.
+	- A variable should be both input (@param) and a sideeffect (@sideeffect) if it is in the function arguments and then updated within the function.
-    * A return is something is created solely by the function.
+	- A return is something is created solely by the function.
 * Are citations properly documented in the SOILWAT2.bib file and referenced with @cite?
-* Did you check that documentation formatting appears correct in the final copy?
+* Did you check that documentation formatting appears correct in the .html copy?
-    * Run DOxygen from terminal (cd Git/SOILWAT2, then Doxygen)
-    * Review the created document .

 ### Documentation in R <a name="rdocumentation"/>